Skip to content

 Use PDF when the document is final

-Contracts, signed agreements, invoices, brochures, reports.
-Anything where the receiver should see exactly what you saw.
+Contracts, signed agreements, invoices, brochures, reports going to clients or stakeholders.
+Anything where the recipient should see exactly what you saw, and shouldn't be able to edit it without notice.

 2. 2

-Use DOCX when the document is a draft
+Use DOCX when the document is still being written

 3. 3